-If you are receiving benefits as a result of other automobile, accident or liability coverage, we will not duplicate those benefits.
-It is your responsibility to take whatever action is necessary to receive payment under automobile, accident, or liability coverage when such payments may reasonably be expected, and to notify us of such coverage when available.
+SECTION 4 Non-duplication of benefits with automobile, accident or liability coverage reasonably be expected, and to notify us of such coverage when available.
 If we happen to duplicate benefits to which you are entitled under other automobile, accident or liability coverage, we may seek reimbursement of the reasonable value of those benefits from you, your insurance carrier, or your health care provider to the extent permitted under State and/or federal law.
 We will provide benefits over and above your other automobile, accident or liability coverage, if the cost of your health care services exceeds such coverage.
 You are required to cooperate with us in obtaining payment from your automobile, accident or liability coverage carrier.
 Your failure to do so may result in termination of your plan membership.